On Deformations of Hyperbolic Varities: Connectedness of the Hyperbolic Locus

-\end{itemize} Note that in the definition of \cite{Har66} $\ell = 1$.
+\end{itemize} In particular, if all of the $a_{k,j} \neq 0$, then $p = 1$.
+Note that in the definition of \cite{Har66} $\ell = 1$.
 We need this minor modification since the fans we obtain from the construction in the previous lemma have $\ell = k+1$.
 Also note that for tight fans $p(X)$ is maximal.

 We recall from \cite{Har66} the definition of linear specializations.
-We say that $x \in X$ specializes linearly to $x^{\prime}$ if there exists an extension $k_1/k$ and a morphism $\Spec k_1[t]_{(t)} \to X$.
+Let $X$ be a scheme over a field $L$.
+We say that $x \in X$ specializes linearly to $x^{\prime}$ if there exists an extension $L_1/L$ and a morphism $\Spec L_1[t]_{(t)} \to X$.
 Such that the generic point is mapped to $x$ and the closed point to $x^{\prime}$.

-\begin{Lem} Let $X \subseteq \pp^n$ be a fan hyperbolic with respect to $E$, and assume that the ideal of $X$ can be written as the following irredundant intersection:
+\begin{Lem} Let $X \subset \pp^n$ be a fan hyperbolic with respect to $E$, and assume that the ideal of $X$ can be written as the following irredundant intersection:

 Then there exists a chain of linear specializations from $X$ to $Y$, such that each is hyperbolic with respect to $E$ and the $Y$ is either a tight fan, $Y$ is a fan with $p(Y) > p(X)$ or $Y$ is a closed subscheme of $\pp^n$, satisfying $n_*(Y) > n_*(X)$. \end{Lem} \begin{proof} We only need to verify that the transformations applied in the proof of \cite[Prop.\ 3.6]{Har66} preserve hyperbolicity with respect to $E$.
 Let $p=p(X)$.
 First note that from the proof of \cite[Prop,\ 3.6]{Har66} it follows that every change of coordinates of the form $x_p^{\prime} = x_p - \lambda x_0$, $x_{p+1}^{\prime} = x_{p+1} - \mu x_p$ and $x_j^{\prime} = x_j$ for $j \neq p, p+1$ results in a fan with the same $p$ and $n_*$.
 This is an automorphism of $\pp^n$ and preserves $E$ (since $p>k$), hence we can conclude that every fan in this family is hyperbolic with respect to $E$.
 Fix $\lambda,\mu\in\R$.
 Consider the fan in $\pp^n_{\R[t]}$ defined by